KonEch0/Nessus_parser/README.md

 # Credits
 This script has been designed and maintained by Melcara, I do not maintain nor take credit for this tool.

+For more information and questions please contact Cody Dumont cody@melcara.com